Get involved! Meet others and make a difference in not just your life, but others’ lives as well.

 The identity clarity club is a group for students to celebrate diversity.
 We discuss the topics of race, religion, gender, sexual orientation, socio-economic status, nationality, physical and mental capabilities, and other aspects of diverse humanity.
 The club meets twice a month to plan and discuss upcoming events as well as discuss existing issues around the globe.
 We will also be in charge of planning our Black History Month program.
 Meeting times are every other Wednesday in the upstairs G gallery.

-S2S: Heather Toye, teacher sponsor; Military Student Transition Consultant: Terence Tisdell
+S2S: Heather Toye and April Phillips, teacher sponsors; Military Student Transition Consultant: Ronnie Williamson

 Encouraging 100% acceptance is a hallmark of this successful program that brings military-connected and civilian kids together.
-The group welcomes incoming students to their new school and helps departing students prepare for their next school.
+Student 2 Student welcomes incoming students to their new school and helps departing students prepare for their next school.
 An intensive training program conducted under the close supervision of a teacher or school counselor, S2S flourishes in high schools across the country and overseas.